django/deps/draft/0000-background-workers.rst

 The most obvious alternative to this DEP would be to standardise on a task implementation and vendor it in to Django.
 The Django ecosystem is already full of background worker libraries, eg Celery and RQ.
 Writing a production-ready task runner is a complex and nuanced undertaking, and discarding the work already done is a waste.

 This proposal doesn't seek to replace existing tools, nor add yet another option for developers to consider.
 The primary motivation is creating a shared API contract between worker libaries and developers.
 It does however provide a simple way to get started, with a solution suitable for most sizes of projects (``DatabaseBackend``).
+Slowly increasing features, adding more built-in storage backends and a first-party task runner aren't out of the question for the future, but must be done with careful planning and consideration.

 Rationale
 =========